-How to Conquer Social Anxiety: A practical guide
+How to Conquer Social Anxiety and Shyness: A Practical Guide

 Social Anxiety can affect all aspects of life adversely.
 Here's a guide to help you overcome your shyness and reclaim the happiness you truly deserve